Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 November 2025 07.41.39 UTC
+- WIB: Minggu, 2 November 2025 09.16.53 UTC
-- WITA: Minggu, 2 November 2025 08.41.39 UTC
+- WITA: Minggu, 2 November 2025 10.16.53 UTC
-- WIT: Minggu, 2 November 2025 09.41.39 UTC
+- WIT: Minggu, 2 November 2025 11.16.53 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: inspirational
+Kategori: success